Jain-Sunaina/-100-days-coding-challange/README.md

 Note: - 12:00:00AM on a 12-hour clock is 00:00:00 on a 24-hour clock.
 - 12:00:00PM on a 12-hour clock is 12:00:00 on a 24-hour clock.

+📌 Day 17: Grading Students

+Problem Statement: HackerLand University has the following grading policy:

+Every student receives a grade in the inclusive range from 0 to 100.
+Any grade less than 40 is a failing grade.